noahgb1/simplechat/README.md

     *    - If using keys, turn on Access Keys and note the primary key
     *    - If using managed identities, enable Entra Authentication and select the app service managed identity
     *   NOTE: The Redis service can take 15-30 minutes to fully deploy`
+13. **Use Azure Storage for temporary data data (Optional)**:
+    *   Create an **Azure Storage Account** if you previously created Enhanced Citations you can use it.
+Otherwise look at step 11 for recommendations on settings.
+    *   **Enable Storage Account Key Access**
+        - Goto the storage account
+        - Click on Configuration (in the Settings section)
+        - Click on Enable Key Access and click Save
+    *   **Create a FileShare**:
+        - Cick on File Shares in the Data Storage section
+        - Click Add File Share
+        - Give it a name (write it down for use later)
+        - Click Next: Backup
+        - Turn off enable backup, unless you are using this share for other files
+        - Click Review and Create, then Create
+    *   **Create the Share in your App Service**:
+         - Return to your App Service
+         - Click on Configuration (the in Settings Section)
+         - Click on Path Mappings
+         - Click on Add New Azure Storage Mount
+           - Give it a name
+           - Use Basic for Configuration Options
+           - Select your storage account
+           - Select Azure Files for Storage Type
+           - Select SMB for Protocal
+           - Select the FileShare your created for the Storage Container
+           - Set the mount path **/sc-temp-files**  - Important to use this name
+           - Click OK and then click Save

 ### Application-Specific Configuration Steps